Sensitivity Journaling, My Experience, and examples.

 When it comes around, I name my priorities.
 When I feel guilt surrounding my rest, if I judge the feeling, I say to myself I'm on power-saving mode and deliberate on if that "app" really needs to run.

-(E.g. Is it procrastination if it genuinely doesn't need to be done right not?
+(E.g. Is it procrastination if it genuinely doesn't need to be done right now?

 Is my world going to implode if I don't do this today?